zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 [Main documentation](https://github.com/zbmed-semtec/hybrid-dictionary-ner-doc2vec-doc-relevance/tree/main/docs/embeddings)

 With the text cleaned, we can now start to generate the embeddings.
-To do so, we will the [Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html) framework provided by [Gensim](https://radimrehurek.com/gensim/).
+To do so, we will use the [Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html) framework provided by [Gensim](https://radimrehurek.com/gensim/).
 The process can be described as follows:

 1. Generate the `TaggedDocuments` to match every PMID to a list of words.
 In this step, the abstract and the title are combined into a single paragraph (or document).